BoiseCodeWorks/SlapGame/README2.md

 ### Step 7 - Let the user select the Items.
 (1pt)
 - Add a div in the body with an id="items" and put a button for each item
-- Write a function that will allow the user to click each button and giveItem("item") to the player
+- Write a function that will allow the user to click each button and giveItem("item") to the target
 - This shouldn't move the items from the items object but make a copy of them in the target.items array.

  #### Lastly make your game pretty, this will likely be in your portfolio so add a background, move things around with bootstrap etc.